rudra14552/bluetooth-serial-terminal-windows/README.md

 - ESP32 with Bluetooth
 - Any Bluetooth device supporting serial communication (SPP profile)

+## Note
+This isn't a polished, fully-fledged application — it's a personal utility tool I built for my own use, and it's helped me out a lot.
+Sharing it here in case others find it useful too.

 ## Troubleshooting

 ### No COM Ports Found